 All prices are subject to change without notice.

-Visit coi.iris.ca for details on the IRIS Ophthalmology Clinic or to learn more about the type of surgery that might suit you.
-Make an appointment with an optometrist IRIS whether you are a candidate for vision surgery.
-Your professional IRIS undertake to advise you and answer your questions about vision surgery.
+Make an appointment with an IRIS optometrist to determine whether you are a candidate for vision surgery.
+Your IRIS professional will advise you and answer any questions about vision surgery.

 For details on the IRIS Ophthalmology Clinic or to learn more about the type of surgery that might suit you, visit coi.iris.ca